StudioJR/McPieper/README.md

 # McPieper

 McPieper für die Schulsanitäter

-This Repo is for the official McPieper App desgined by StudioJR The McPieper App is simply an adapter wich can be connected to a specific Server.
+This is the official McPieper App Repo by StudioJR
+The McPieper App is simply an adapter wich can be connected to a specific Server.

 Diese App soll dir als Schulsanitäter das Leben erleichtern.